jkransen/framboos/README.md

 Java GPIO access
 ----------------

-Framboos is a small Java wrapper around the GPIO driver under /sys/class/gpio.
-The program that uses it must be run as root in order to access these files.
-It supports in and out pins.
-It does not support PWM, SPI, I2C.
-If you need any of that, use [Pi4J](http://pi4j.com) instead, which includes native libraries.
-This is meant to be a pure Java implementation that can be added as a simple dependency to any Java project.
+Framboos is a small Java wrapper around the default GPIO driver on Raspberry Pi.
+For this reason it does not depend on any additional native libraries.
+The program that uses it must be run as root in order to access the driver files under /sys/class/gpio/.
+It supports input and output pins, as well as serial (UART) communication.
+It does not support PWM, SPI or I2C.
+If you need any of that, use [Pi4J](http://pi4j.com) instead, which includes native code and the wiringPi library.
+This is meant to be a pure Java (Scala) implementation that can be added as a simple Maven dependency to any Java project for the Raspberry Pi.

 Java code example to use an input pin:

+    import framboos.InPin;
     InPin button = new InPin(8);
     boolean isButtonPressed = button.getValue();
     button.close();

 Java code example to use an output pin:

+    import framboos.OutPin;
     OutPin led = new Outpin(0);
     led.setValue(true);
     led.close();

 Scala code example to use an input pin:

+    import framboos.InPin
     val button = InPin(8)
     val isButtonPressed = button.value
     button.close

 Scala code example to use an output pin:

+    import framboos.OutPin
     val led = Outpin(0)
     led.setValue(true)
     led.close